NatanLisboa/algafood-api/README.md

 ### Prerequisites
 - Java (JDK 17)
 - Git
-- MySQL 8.0.35
+- MySQL 8.0.35 (with an open connection on port 3306)
-- IDE from your choice
+- IDE from your choice (IntelliJ is recommended)

 or